himynameisdave/create-7geese-component/README.md

 c7c --name MyComponent
 ```

 Omitting the name argument will cause the program to prompt you for one.
+Your name can also be kebabcased, like `my-sweet-Component`.

 **Path**

 The command assumes you are running this at the root of the 7Geese repo and want your new component to live in `./static/js/apps/components/`.
-But perhaps you are a cool kid and want to specify your own path relative to the current directory, do so like this:
+But perhaps you are a cool kid and want to specify your own path to `/components/` relative to the current directory, do so like this:

 ```
 c7c --name my-component --path ./another-path/